tessgi/TessGiWebsite/content/pages/data-analysis/cycle1_drn.md

  <tr>
        <td colspan="3">Instrument reset:</td>
        <td colspan="5">At TJD 1418.54, an interruption in communications between the instrument and space- craft occurred, resulting in an instrument turn-off until TJD 1421.21.
-No data or telemetry were collected during this period.</td>
+No data or telemetry were collected during this period.
+After the instrument anomaly the heaters were turned on , increasing the camera temperature by ∼ 20◦ to approximately −67◦ C. Once the camera power was restored, the heaters were turned off and the camera temperatures returned to nominal within three days.
+The temperature increase caused changes in the camera focal plane scale and mean black levels of individual CCD channels.
+The mean black levels are calibrated out in the SPOC pipeline.</td>
        </tr>

        <tr>